afwill45/portfolio/src/pages/works/battleship.md

 [^2]: If you know the number of ships, you can keep track of ships sunk and adjust the "smallest_ship_size" number dynamically.
 You can also implement this backwards.
 E.g. Check every 5 spaces, and once all ships of size 5 sink, check every 4 spaces, and so and so forth.

 [^3]: I discovered that these results are innacurate.
-It actually performs much better, with an average between 30 and 40 moves depending on implementation and a maximum game length of abput 66 moves.
+It actually performs much better, with an average between 30 and 40 moves depending on implementation and a maximum game length of about 66 moves.

-[^4]: These method is highly dependent of how you calculate probabilities.
+[^4]: This method is highly dependent on how you calculate probabilities.
 Our solution is optimal because we implement parity, direction optimization, and hunt and target into our calculations.
 It can be further improved by using game theory or machine learning for non-random ship positions, but the figures on this post are all based on random positions.